Australian-Epilepsy-Project/protocol_qc/docs/tutorial/02_seriesdescription.md

 doing so would result in arguably erroneous reporting that the received data completely violated the planned acquisition protocol.

-Consider for instance session `Template_renaming`:
+Consider for instance session `Template_renaming`.

+Here is the difference in the first page of the protocol PRF readouts between session `Template/` and `Template_renaming/`:

 (Note: Reproducing this command call requires installation of the `xpdf` package)